spasmann/iQMC/README.md

 Author: Sam Pasmann

-iQMC is an iterative Quasi-Monte Carlo (iQMC) code for neutron transport.
+iterative Quasi-Monte Carlo (iQMC) code for neutron transport.
-The theory behind the code is outlined in [1]. iQMC uses Quasi-Monte Carlo methods to solve successive iterations of the standard Source Iteration for neutron transport.
+The theory behind iQMC is outlined in [1]. iQMC uses Quasi-Monte Carlo methods to solve successive iterations of the Source Iteration and other advanced linear solvers for neutron transport.

 ## Basic Usage